 Travelling.
-Days when the only thing that matter is what are you going to eat for a day, and it doesn’t need to be budgeted.
+Days when the only thing that matters is what you are going to eat for a day, and it doesn’t need to be budgeted.
 Everything you want.
 Booking and planning all come easy for us.
 I know right there and then this trip is going to be a blast.

-Staying at Yu would probably one of the numerous reasons why I found my trip to be an unforgettable one.
+Staying at Yu would probably be one of the numerous reasons why I found my trip to be an unforgettable one.
 I highly recommend this apartment.
-Check Airbnb and message YU for reservation, quick.
+Check Airbnb and message YU for reservation, quickly.

 Hachiko greeted us before crossing Shibuya.
 Despite many people taking photos of him, we sneaked in.
 Got a picture with Hachiko, baby.
 We stayed at Starbucks for a more panoramic view of the busy city of Shibuya.
 Lovely.
 What’s the best food to have during rainy days?
 You bet.
 We walked and looked for Ramen!